-To request the TCS of the IEEE Tunisia section, please fill in the conference application form:
+To request the TCS of the IEEE Tunisia section, please complete the following:

 The MOU request will be approved or declined according to the conference details submitted using the form above.
 Please note that the IEEE Tunisia section is a geographic subunit of IEEE.
 For Technical co-sponsorship, the involvement of an IEEE technical unit (chapter, society) is required.